Meet the University Assessment Services Staff

 Assistant Director

 Derek has been the Assistant Director of UAS since May 2014 after having been the Coordinator since November 2010.
-He is an Illinois State University alum who completed a B.S. in Psychology (with Departmental Honors), an M.S. in Psychology (specializing in both developmental psychology and quantitative psychology), and an Ed.D. in Curriculum and Instruction.
+He is an Illinois State University alum who completed a BS in Psychology (with Departmental Honors), an MS in Psychology (specializing in both developmental psychology and quantitative psychology), and an EdD in Teaching and Learning.
 Derek's classroom-based dissertation research incorporated the case study research design to both describe his undergraduate psychology students' feedback processes when completing a semester-long research proposal paper assignment and also compare those processes when the feedback was provided by either him or other students.

-Prior to becoming the UAS Coordinator in 2010, Derek spent two-and-a-half years as a Graduate Assistant in UAS and in the Department of Psychology, where he assisted with an undergraduate personality course (PSY 233), taught lab sections of undergraduate statistics (PSY 138) and research methods (PSY 231) courses, and taught an undergraduate course in adult development and aging (PSY 303) twice.
-After finishing his master's degree, Derek was a Lecturer, and now is an Instructional Assistant Professor, in the Department of Psychology and has taught courses on educational psychology (PSY 215) and adult development and aging (PSY 303).
-He also has taught and currently is teaching an advanced research methods in psychology course with a focus on developmental research methods (PSY 331a01) that was the setting for his dissertation research.
+Prior to becoming UAS Coordinator, Derek spent two-and-a-half years as a Graduate Assistant in UAS and in the Department of Psychology, where he assisted with an undergraduate personality course (PSY 233), taught lab sections of undergraduate statistics (PSY 138) and research methods (PSY 231) courses, and taught an undergraduate course in adult development and aging (PSY 303) twice.
+After finishing his master's degree, Derek was a Lecturer/is an Instructional Assistant Professor in the Department of Psychology and has taught courses on educational psychology (PSY 215) and adult development and aging (PSY 303).
+The first course he taught/currently teaches is advanced research methods in psychology with a focus on developmental research (PSY 331/415) that was the setting for his dissertation research.

 Emmalie Shuck